co-creating psychological safety & belonging

 founder + principal consultant

 I'm a social sciences researcher and consultant supporting the development of workplaces and communities to co-create places of psychological safety and belonging.
 With a multidisciplinary background in social sciences research, communication, management, community investment, and business administration, I am passionate about working alongside organizations to address complex systemic challenges.
-My experience includes large matrixed organizations, emerging companies, small businesses, non-governmental organizations (NGOs), acquisitions, and founding a social business—Celebrate Our Differences—inspired by my lived experiences as a second generation Canadian.
-Pursuing a doctorate in social sciences from Royal Roads University, my research interests embrace the connection between authentic inclusion, psychological safety, and communication to co-create places of belonging that enable people to participate more fully in workplace and learning environments.
+My experience includes large matrixed organizations, emerging companies, small businesses, non-governmental organizations (NGOs), acquisitions, government, and founding a social business—Celebrate Our Differences—inspired by my lived experiences as a second generation Canadian.
+Pursuing a doctorate in social sciences from Royal Roads University, my applied research interests explore social determinants of health and the intersection of equity, diversity, and inclusion (EDI) with psychological safety and mental health.

 - Rana Van Tuyl